muhammad-taha1/microfrontend-component-B/README.md

 ```
 "outputPath": "dist"
 ```
+8. Keep in mind that the root component's selector will not work in index.html.
+Use the element's definition name from app.module file.
+In this case the template selector to use:
+`<element-B></element-B>`
 8. Run `ng serve` to locally serve the project, or run `npm run build:elements` to create this element's js file